 After an acceptance decision is made, students should submit the DD214 and Certificate of Eligibility to the Admissions Office as soon as possible.
-The Office of Financial Aid Administration, is responsible for arranging any V.A. benefits.
-Veterans should bring a copy of their DD 214 form to the office with their letter of acceptance.
-The eligibility for the V.A. benefits is for the semester or session for which they are in attendance.
-To continue to be eligible for these benefits in subsequent semesters, veterans must report to the Office of Financial Aid Administration to renew the certification of attendance at the beginning of each semester for which they are registered.
+The Office of Financial Aid Administration is responsible for arranging any V.A. educational benefits.
+Veterans should bring a copy of their member-4 DD 214 form to the office with their letter of acceptance.
+The eligibility for the V.A. educational benefits is for the semester or session for which they are in attendance.
+To continue to be eligible for these benefits in subsequent semesters, veterans must report to or email the Office of Financial Aid Administration's designated Department of Veterans Affairs School Certifying Official to renew the certification of attendance at the beginning of each semester for which they are registered.